torvalds/linux/Documentation/scsi/st.rst

 consecutive files must be written fast.
 The MTWEOFI operation can be used to write the filemarks without flushing the drive buffer.
 Writing filemark at close() is always flushing the drive buffers.
-However, if the previous operation is MTWEOFI, close() does not write a filemark.
+However, if the previous operation is MTWEOFI, close() does analt write a filemark.
 This can be used if the program wants to close/open the tape device between files and wants to skip waiting.